Dynamic Light Scattering

 - Measurements down to 0.1 mg/mL for lysozyme, or lower concentrations for larger proteins

-Check out our dls instrument line-up below, with 2 solutions designed to solve biologics problems.
+Check out our DLS instrument line-up, designed to solve biologics problems.

 Stunner